jhchein/logic-app-anomaly-detection-connector/README.md

 ## Getting Started

+- Create a Cognitive Services Anomaly Detector resource.
+- Fork this repository.
+- (optional) adjust the code to your needs.
+For example your data might have a different schema (we're assuming a ';' separated csv with two columns 'date' and 'value')

 ### Function App

-- Fork this repository and adjust the code to your needs.
-- Create a Cognitive Services Anomaly Detector resource.
 - Create an Azure Function App, using Python (3.9+) and serverless hosting.
 Set region, monitoring, storage, and networking as you wish (see [Best practices for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-best-practices))
   - Set continous integration and choose your forked repository.
   - When your Function App is deployed, go to Configuration -> application settings in the function app and add